Last Updated on 9 July 2026 by Ariana Svenson

 Our Experience at the Perth Tulip Festival, Araluen Botanical Gardens

 On our very first visit to Araluen with kids, we visited in early September on a sunny Saturday, the first day of sun Perth had seen in months.
-It appeared that we and every other Perth family thought that the Araluen Springtime Tulip Festival would be a good idea.
+It appeared that every other Perth family, and we thought that the Araluen Springtime Tulip Festival would be a good idea.
 They were packed with people, but despite that, it was a picture-perfect family outing.

 It was a beautiful atmosphere – like a carnival, with a kaleidoscope of cultures and a fantastically festive feeling about the day, as everyone celebrated the end of a Perth winter and basked in the warm sunshine.

-On subsequent visits in more recent years, we have gone once towards the end of September and the crowds were less, but some of the flowers were on the droopy side.
-And then another year, the same week… and many of the tulips had gone all together.
+On subsequent visits in more recent years, we have gone once towards the end of September, and the crowds were less, but some of the flowers were on the droopy side.
+And then another year, the same week… and many of the tulips had gone altogether.

 Read more about Perth in winter here.